arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> We are going to deploy the application to Windows Azure, but we now want it to connect to our database in the VM, so the first thing we need to do is modify the connection string.
+	> We are going to deploy the application to Microsoft Azure, but we now want it to connect to our database in the VM, so the first thing we need to do is modify the connection string.

 1. Press **F5**.